Haris Zeb

-Haris Ali Zeb (born 15 May 2001) is a footballer who plays as a forward for Auckland City.
+Haris Ali Zeb (born 15 May 2001) is a professional footballer who plays as a forward for Broadmeadow Magic in the NPL Northern NSW.
 Born in New Zealand, he plays for the Pakistan national team.

 Club career

 Early career

 After playing youth football in Christchurch, Zeb moved to Wellington at age 10 to join an academy.
 Zeb moved back to Christchurch and eventually joined the Canterbury United Dragons youth side.

 Canterbury United Dragons

 Zeb made his debut for the first team on 6 January 2019 against Tasman United.
 Zeb went on to make eight appearances in his first season.
 The following season, Zeb made 13 appearances including his first start against Waitakere United on 16 November 2019.

 Team Wellington

 Zeb returned to Wellington, signing for Team Wellington for the 2020–21 season.

 Miramar Rangers

 Following the conclusion of the final New Zealand Football Championship season, Zeb signed for Miramar Rangers for the 2021 New Zealand National League.